 🔹 And then…. there are the gourmet butter tarts.
 These butter tarts are a real treat.
 They are larger than the others and come in a variety of great flavours.
 Such flavours as salted caramel (a Roguetripper favourite), toffee (another fave), Nutella, chocolate lovers, caramel walnut, pecan, plain and raisin.
 These are the tarts we will be discussing here.

-The filling of these butter tarts is made with real butter – and you taste it in every mouthful.
+The filling of the butter tart is made with real butter – and you taste it in every mouthful.
 The filling is thick, creamy, and very smooth.
-There isn’t much ooze factor to these butter tarts because of the butter, which gives a real unctuous quality to them.
-The plain butter tart, as you might imagine, isn’t as sweet as the other (gourmet) flavours but it is still a very sweet butter tart.
+There isn’t much ooze factor to these butter tarts because of the butter, which gives a real velvety quality to them.
+The plain butter tart, as you might imagine, isn’t as sweet as the other (gourmet) flavours but it is still a delightful butter tart.
 You may need to sit down and take your time with flavours like chocolate, Nutella, toffee, and salted caramel.
 The sweetness is off the charts on these bad boys.
 There is no sugary crystallization nugget on the bottom of these butter tarts – which is probably a good thing.

 Very good….correction…. excellent.
 The gourmet butter tarts at San Agostino’s are filled right to the top with that decadent, sweet nectar.